Volume 4 - You've Got a Friend In Me - The Life and Adventures of Sir Edelbert Spore

 “The Moltar have defensive measures in place, I am sure you do as well.
 We have no flying units so cannot allow any to enter our airspace.”
 Moltrex seemed solemn “No ill will was meant.
 In truth, it was tracking your Pigeons that alerted us to your presence here.
 Dirtamancy is the solution to our strife.
 Titans favor the Moltar”

 “We are a people of flame.
 A Moltar must end turn near a fire or lava feature every three turns or croak.
 This limits us to very few terrain types and keeps our numbers few.”
-Dantar spoke up with a gravelly undercurrent in his tone.
+Dantar spoke up with a gravelly undercurrent in her tone.

 Moltrex looked at Dantar for just a moment and then the leader continued.
 “Add to this the aggression of our neighbors.
 The infuriating Zorak inhabit the jungles near our home.
 They have taken it upon themselves to hunt and croak any Moltar that leave the ruin itself.
 No attempts at negotiation have worked in the least.”